Free demo

 Approximately 190–200 national teams compete in qualifying tournaments within the scope of continental confederations for a place in the finals.
 The finals tournament is held every four years and involves 32 national teams competing over four weeks.

-Whether you’re a coach concerned about team performance, a player focused on improving skills for the pitch, or a manager navigating the tricky waters of capital and resource allocation, you’ll love our intensity indicator.
+Whether you’re a coach concerned about team performance, a player focused on improving skills for the pitch, or a manager navigating the tricky waters of capital and resource allocation, you’ll love our live Player Load.

 Our ambition is to track, nuance and celebrate performance, not just a match result.
 We’re here to equip curious, ambitious coaches and players with the data know-how they need to excel.
 To give intensive, real-world, and immediately data to help you level up in your game.